-TYPE: Dollars TERM: Up to 27 months PURPOSE: CEIS is used to develop and implement coordinated, early intervening services.
-IDEA federal regulations mandates 15% of an LEA, charter school, or state-operated program's total annual IDEA allocation (PRC 049 and 060) is set-aside for any LEA, charter school or state-operated program with significant disproportionality based on race and ethnicity with respect to the identification of children with disabilities including particular impairment; the placement in particular educational settings of children; and the incidence, duration and types of disciplinary actions, including suspension and expulsions.
+PURPOSE: CEIS is used to develop and implement coordinated, early intervening services.
+IDEA federal regulations mandates 15% of an LEA, charter school, or state-operated program's total annual IDEA allocation (PRC 0049)

+and 0060) is set-aside for any LEA, charter school or state-operated program with significant disproportionality based on race and ethnicity with respect to the identification of children with disabilities including particular impairment; the placement in particular educational settings of children; and the incidence, duration and types of disciplinary actions, including suspension and expulsions.
 This legislation also requires states to monitor the expenditure of CEIS funds.
-Services provided for non-disabled students for CEIS should be purchased through Program Report Code (PRC) 070.
-ELIGIBILITY: All LEAs, charter schools, state-operated programs mandated to use 15% of their total IDEA funds (PRC 049 and 060) and LEAs, charter schools and state-operated programs electing to use up to and including 15% of their total IDEA funds (PRC 049 and 060) permissively for CEIS are eligible.
+Services provided for non-disabled students for CEIS should be purchased through Program their total IDEA funds (PRC 0049 and 0060) and LEAs, charter schools and state-operated programs electing to use up to and including 15% of their total IDEA funds (PRC 0049 and 0060) permissively for CEIS are eligible.
 For permissive use of funds, the funds may be used for students in kindergarten through grade 12 (with particular emphasis on students in kindergarten through grade 3) who have not been identified as needing special education or related services.
-FORMULA: The formula for mandated CEIS is 15% of the LEA, charter school or state- operated program's current year total IDEA allotment (PRC 049, 060) transferred to PRC 070.
-The formula for permissive CEIS is up to and including 15% of the LEA, charter school or state-operated program's current year total IDEA allotment (PRC 049 and 060) transferred to PRC 070.